Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

 \section{Introduction}

-Diagnostic tests are almost never perfect.
-Test performance studies seek to quantify their accuracy, predominantly in the form of sensitivity and specificity.
-The definition is often attributed to \citet{yerushalmy1947statistical}, but \citet{binney2021origin} note that their use dates back to early twentieth century.
-The two parameters are also referred to as performance measures or operating characteristics.
+Diagnostic tests are indispensable in modern clinical decision making.
+As they are almost never perfect, evaluation of test performance is a common research goal.
+Test performance studies seek to quantify test accuracy predominantly in the form of sensitivity and specificity, also referred to as performance measures or operating characteristics.
 Sensitivity (true positive rate) is the probability that a test will return a positive result for an individual who truly has the underlying condition, while specificity (true negative rate) is the probability that a test will produce a negative result for an individual who does not have the underlying condition.
 Equivalently, one can measure false positive and false negative rates.
 False negative rate and sensitivity sum to unity, as do specificity and the false positive rate.